Lochnivar/ashverse/world-building/california-independence.md

 This is not a dramatic secession.
 It's a gradual drift born of geographic necessity.
 California doesn't rebel—it just drifts away, becoming too rich, too isolated, and too independent to be effectively controlled from Washington.

-By 1920, it's the Republic of California in all but name, and by the time of The Ashes (1939), it's a fully independent Pacific power.
+By 1873, it's the Republic of California, fully independent and recognized.

+By the time of The Ashes (1939), California has been its own country for 66 years—the rich, smug, Pacific-facing older sibling who has been its own country for 150 years by the time WW1 starts.

+---

+**Status:** LOCKED CANON
+**No changes allowed.**
+**The devil has spoken.**